asiya2123/amazon_clone/README.md

 🙌 **Thank You!**

-👩‍💻 Developed by: BHAVANI MACHARLA (Bhavani-mhrl,RockPaperScissors)
+👩‍💻 Build by: ASIYA SHAIK (Asiya_Sk,RockPaperScissors)